 The Company does not apply the matching adjustment, volatility adjustment or any transitional provisions in the calculation of the technical provisions.
-The Company does not have any reinsurance arrangements and has not modelled reinsurance cash-flows.
+The Company does not have any reinsurance arrangements in place.

 The risk margin is calculated using the cost of capital approach set out in the Directive.
-The steps involved in this calculation are set out below.
+The steps involved in this calculation are set out on the following page.